-Prior to enrollment, all transfer applicants must have completed a college-level non-ESL composition course which fulfills the UMass Amherst writing requirement (exceptions may be made for students enrolled at foreign universities).
-All transfer students entering as juniors are also required to declare a major and then be admissible to that major in order to be accepted to UMass Amherst.
+All transfer students are required to declare a major and then be admissible to that major in order to be accepted to UMass Amherst.

-Priority consideration for admission is given to Massachusetts community college graduates who participate in the Joint Admissions or MassTransfer programs.
+Priority consideration for admission is given to Massachusetts community college graduates who participate in the MassTransfer program.